hushkat/hushkat.github.io/content/posts/BrunnerCTF.md

 title: "Brunner CTF"
 date: 2025-08-24 01:09:33 +0300
 comments: true
-description: A beginner-friendly journey through BrunnerCTF 2025â€™s â€œShake & Bakeâ€ challenges, covering misc, OSINT, web, crypto, forensics, boot2root, pwn, and reverse engineering.
+description: A beginner-friendly journey through BrunnerCTF 2025 Shake & Bake challenges, covering misc, OSINT, web, crypto, forensics, boot2root, pwn, and reverse engineering.
 image: /images/BrunnerCTF/Banner.png
 categories: [misc, osint, web, crypto, forensics, boot2root, pwn, reverse engineering, B2R]
 tags:  [misc, osint, web, crypto, forensics, boot2root, pwn, reverse engineering, B2R]
 featureimage: "https://ctftime.org/media/team/logo_-_v1010x.png"
 ---

-# Cooking Flags with BrunnerCTF 2025 - A Beginnerâ€™s Feast
+# Cooking Flags with BrunnerCTF 2025 - A Beginner Feast

-Get your aprons on and terminals ready - the BrunnerCTF has just served up its very first edition, and I couldnâ€™t resist grabbing a plate! ðŸ½ï¸
+Get your aprons on and terminals ready - the BrunnerCTF has just served up its very first edition, and I could NOT resist grabbing a plate!

 This CTF brought a flavorful mix of challenges, from web and OSINT to forensics, crypto, reverse engineering, and even some pwn and boot2root fun.
-While there were plenty of spicy dishes for the seasoned pros, I stuck to the â€œShake & Bakeâ€ menu - a perfect selection of beginner-friendly challenges designed to teach and entertain.
+While there were plenty of spicy dishes for the seasoned pros, I stuck to the Shake & Bake menu - a perfect selection of beginner-friendly challenges designed to teach and entertain.

-In this post, Iâ€™ll walk you through my journey solving most of the beginner tasks across categories like misc, OSINT, web, crypto, forensics, boot2root, pwn, and reverse engineering.
-Along the way, Iâ€™ll share my thought process, lessons learned, and tips you can use if youâ€™re just getting started with CTFs.
+In this post, I will walk you through my journey solving most of the beginner tasks across categories like misc, OSINT, web, crypto, forensics, boot2root, pwn, and reverse engineering.
+Along the way, I will share my thought process, lessons learned, and tips you can use if you are just getting started with CTFs.

 # Sanity Check - misc